 The class participation grade will be based upon attendance (I take attendance but only to make distinctions between those who attend very faithfully, regularly, and irregularly); the willingness to contribute thoughtfully to discussion and to listen carefully to fellow students; preparation for mini-presentations; and confirmation in the journal that one has kept up with the readings/research.

 Grading in Humanities classes is always arbitrary.
 In the case of class participation, these distinctions become all the more difficult to make.
 In this course, those students who stand out through consistent contribution to full-class and small-group discussion will be rewarded with a top participation grade.
-Those students in the middle who attend regularly but who, for whatever reason, do not get a chance to shine in class, will be graded on their written work alone (the 75% being pro-rated up to 100%).
-Any students who have poor attendance and/or offer little evidence of being consistently prepared for mini-presentations will receive a low grade for this one important component of the course.
+Those students in the middle who attend regularly but who, for whatever reason, do not get a chance to shine in class, will be graded on their written work alone.
+Any students who have poor attendance and/or are consistently unprepared for mini-presentations will receive a low grade for this one important component of the course.

-In other words, as long as you are involved in the course and making an attempt to add to the learning of your classmates, the participation grade can only help you and will in no circumstances be used to lower your overall grade.
+In other words, as long as you are involved in the course and making a good-faith attempt to add to the learning of your classmates, the participation grade can only help you and will in no circumstances be used to lower your overall grade.